 - 0 = instrument courses for other courses

 - 1 = basic courses at bachelor's degree level

 - 2/3 = secondary courses at bachelor's degree level

 - 4/5 = courses at master's degree level

 Courses offered in English

 The University of Oslo offers courses in English both at bachelor's and at master's degree levels.
-The courses offered in English are particularly aimed at exchange students.
+Some of the courses offered in English are particularly aimed at exchange students.